brutaldev/logfile-grunt/README.md

 Setting `clearLogFile` to `true` will ensure the log file emptied each time you run this task.
 Setting `clearLogFile` to `false` will continue to append to the same log file each time [Grunt](http://gruntjs.com/) is executed.

+#### options.keepColors
+Type: `Boolean`
+Default value: `false`

+Setting `keepColors` to `true` will retain the console color codes and write them to the log file.
+Note that the console color codes can often make the text log difficult to read.

 ### Usage Examples

 #### Default Options
 In this example with no options, all the output you see in the console from both Grunt and running tasks will also be written to `./logs/grunt.log`.
+The log file text will have console color codes stripped out by default as well.

 ```js
 require('logfile-grunt')(grunt);